Thomas Stanton Lambert

-Major-General Thomas Stanton Lambert CB CMG (1870/71 – 20 June 1921) was a British Army officer of the First World War era.
+Major-General Thomas Stanton Lambert CB CMG (1870/71 – 20 June 1921) was a British Army officer who served in the First World War.
 He joined the East Lancashire Regiment in 1891 and held a succession of regimental and staff positions in the pre-war period.
-Lambert took part in the Retreat from Mons and afterwards commanded his regiment's 1st battalion at the First Battle of the Marne and the First Battle of the Aisne.
-He later commanded the regiment's 2nd battalion and, temporarily, the 24th Infantry Brigade.
+During World War I Lambert took part in the Retreat from Mons and afterwards commanded his regiment's 1st Battalion at the First Battle of the Marne and the First Battle of the Aisne.
+He later commanded the regiment's 2nd Battalion and, temporarily, the 24th Infantry Brigade.
 He was placed in command of the 69th Infantry Brigade in March 1916 and from May 1918 commanded the 32nd Division.
-Lambert was mentioned in despatches five times for his work during the war and was appointed a companion of the Order of St Michael and St George and of the Order of the Bath.
+Lambert was mentioned in despatches five times for his work during the war and was appointed a Companion of the Order of St Michael and St George and as a Companion of the Order of the Bath.

 Lambert retained command of the 32nd Division for a time after the war before reverting to brigade command.
 He was posted to Ireland just before the Irish War of Independence to command the 13th Infantry Brigade.
-On 20 June 1921 Lambert's car was ambushed by the Irish Republican Army, travelling from a tennis match with a fellow officer and their wives.
+On 20 June 1921 Lambert's car was ambushed by the Irish Republican Army, while he was travelling from a tennis match with a fellow officer and their wives.
 The party escaped but Lambert was wounded in the neck and died later that night.